 Hair loss from heat styling

 When the hair is constantly subjected to intense levels of heat – whether from styling tools or even from a hairdryer – it can become brittle and dry.
 This can lead to hair breakage which is where the hair snaps along its shaft, giving the appearance of frizzy, thin hair.
 Whilst it is not a desirable situation for anyone, those with thinning hair should be particularly careful to avoid this type of styling damage as it can make the hair look even more sparse.

 This type of breakage is not actually a hair loss condition as it involves damage to the shaft rather than the hair follicle.
 In extreme cases, a hair loss specialist may be able to help but there are also effective steps for dealing with minimal-to-moderate breakage yourself.

 The best way to manage this is to first stop any unnecessary heat styling and if you must blow dry your hair, use a heat protecting product first.
 Secondly visit your hairdresser for a good haircut that can get rid of any split ends caused by breakage.
 This does not necessarily involve having to cut your hair short – a common misconception – as layers and feathering techniques can also provide the same benefits whilst keeping length.

 Lastly, aid your hair’s recovery by ensuring it gets constant nourishment.
-This can be done both topically, by using intensive strengthening conditioning treatments, and from within by taking specially targeted dietary supplements such as Hair Vitalics which deliver the necessary nutrients for hair health, helping to build up its strength and vitality.
+This can be done both topically, by using intensive strengthening conditioning treatments, and from within by taking specially targeted dietary supplements such as Hair Vitalics which deliver the necessary nutrients – including selenium, biotin, and zinc for healthy hair growth – helping to build up its strength and vitality.
 Regular use of an LLLT device like the HairMax LaserComb can also help to promote hair growth.

 As the Indiana research is on-going, as soon as we have the report of their findings, we will publish this information here on the Belgravia blog so do check back for updates.